-Won’t using a big firm with a big ad get me a better inspection?
+Won’t using a big firm with lots of inspectors get me a better inspection?

 We don’t think so.
 Those ads cost a lot of money, so they need to do a lot of home inspections.
 We would rather take our time on each and every home inspection and have smaller ads.

 We will walk the ones that are safe to do so.
 There are many roofs that should not be walked without special training or equipment, such as wood, clay tile, metal, or slate.
 Steeply pitched roofs are dangerous and should only be accessed with the proper Personal Protection Equipment (PPE).
 Roofs over two stories high also require PPE and longer ladders, and are best left to roofing contractors to access.

 Even low-sloped roofs should not be walked if it is extremely hot or cold (which will damage the material), or if it is wet (which can make it slippery).
 If we cannot walk a roof, we will usually observe it either from the top of a ladder (so we can inspect the inside of the gutters), or with a pole-mounted camera.

 Won’t you miss things by not walking every roof?